nsfinkelstein/blog/content/posts/2024-02-06-pdf-parsing-series-intro.md

 or clinical information, or all clinical notes, from a document if available.

-In the past, I've had some success running scanned documents through OCR, and then writing rules-based engines to pull clinical and labs values on the basis of spatial orientation and a few other factors.
+In the past, I've had some success running scanned documents through OCR, and then writing rules-based engines to pull vitals and labs values on the basis of spatial orientation and a few other factors.

 It's possible to write these rules in a relatively robust way, but a rules-based approach will